samwimpenny/Global-Waveform-Catalogue/README.md

 # Global-Waveform-Catalogue

-Catalogue of earthquakes modelled studied using waveform-modelling.
+This is the central repository for the Global Waveform Catalogue - a database of earthquakes that have been studied by an analyst and modelled using synthetic seismograms.